tuliofaria/commenting/readme.md

 ## Folder and project structure

 - `html-template`: this folder/project houses the initial HTML template draft.
 The goal is to extract some CSS values from the Figma design.
 Published at: [https://commenting-template.tuliofaria.dev/](https://commenting-template.tuliofaria.dev/)
+- `backend`: this folder/project houses the backend code.
+It´s a NodeJS, ExpressJS, Knex, Bookshelf.js with PostgreSQL as database (to make it simpler to deploy to Heroku).
+Published at: [https://commenting-test.herokuapp.com/](https://commenting-test.herokuapp.com/)
 - `frontend-v1`: first version of the frontend created using Vanilla Javascript.
 Published at: [https://commenting-frontend-v1.tuliofaria.dev/](https://commenting-frontend-v1.tuliofaria.dev).
 Copy one user id from the list of users, paste in the input field and click Signin.
 - `frontend-v2`: second version of the frontend created using React.
 Published at: [https://commenting-frontend-v2.tuliofaria.dev/](https://commenting-frontend-v2.tuliofaria.dev).
 It uses NextJS as platform and besides having a better UX it alse integrates with Socket.io to receive realtime updates.